Faculty Fellowship for Expanding a Faculty Learning Community Project

 - Teaching Honors at Xavier

-With support from the CTE and office of the President, the Faculty Fellow(s) will receive a summer stipend for 2013 or 2014 and release from all teaching responsibilities during one semester of the 2013-2014 academic year.
+The Faculty Fellow(s) will receive a summer stipend for 2015 or 2016 and release from all teaching responsibilities during one semester of the 2015-2016 academic year.
 It is expected that the Faculty Fellow will disseminate results of the project internally, across faculty and academic departments, as well as externally, where appropriate.
 A successful application will propose a major strategic initiative likely to make a significant positive impact on Xavier.
 Proposals should outline ambitious goals while providing evidence of feasibility.
 Initiatives extending beyond a single course and a single department are particularly welcome, as are projects whose effects will extend well beyond the fellowship period.

 - Undertake a major strategic initiative that advances an important area at Xavier addressed by an FLC